andressanchezr4/DescriptorsToMol/README.md

 # VoxelMolBuilder
-This repo contains a proof of concept of a model meant to reconstruct molecule atoms from its voxel descriptors.
+This repo contains a proof of concept of a 3D CNN meant to reconstruct molecule atoms from its voxel descriptors.

 ## Script Description
 * run.py --> End to end analysis.